HSA-Libraries/Bolt/README.md

 Compiled binary windows packages (zip packages) for Bolt may be downloaded from the <a href="http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/bolt-c-template-library/">Bolt landing page</a> hosted on AMD's Developer Central website.

-*Note:* If the user has installed both Visual Studio 2012 and Visual Studio 2010, the latter should be updated to SP1.

 ## Examples